Emergency-Response-Demo/erdemo.io/Business_Patterns.md

 This blog post is part of a larger series of [webinars](https://www.brighttalk.com/webcast/16623/398059) and [articles]() that discuss the Power of Communities and how it can be impactful to your lines of business.

 One challenge that you might still have is identifying those business use cases in your own organization that could also benefit from the power of enterprise open-source innovation in a manner similar to what you have observed with Red Hat's Emergency Response demo application.
-In this article, I want to continue to explore a sampling of other business use-cases with the hope of highlighting some patterns you can use.
+In this article, I want to continue to explore the *Solution Spectrum* and a sampling of business use-cases with the hope of highlighting patterns you can use.

 # Solution Spectrum
 From a birds-eye perspective, business processes often fall into one or more categories of the following solution spectrum: